Pros / Its FM reception quality was excellent in our tests.

-The design is among the biggest and heaviest available.
-At 19.75 ounces, it's heavier than most crank radios.
-It lacks most of the emergency preparedness features that you'd find in most emergency radios.
-It's not water-resistant.
-It doesn't have a Morse code beacon, siren or compass.
+Weighing in at 19.75 ounces, this is one of the biggest and heaviest crank radios available.
+It’s also missing most of the emergency preparedness features the best ones have.
+It isn’t water-resistant and doesn't have a Morse code beacon, siren or compass.
 However, it has a digital thermometer and a humidity meter, which provide important environmental information.